lsrkthelibrarian/software-design-lab/templates/journal.md

 So, I'm going to focus some more efforts on HTML lessons this week and I am very excited by the opportunity to build and design my own site.
 This is supported by the final project I am working on where I will be building a static site for City College's Website with Marie, Anthony, and Senom (unless she reassigned herself to Kelly's Water Intake project?  or maybe she's on both?).

 I am finding the W3schools tutorials very approachable and useful.
 I am also toggling between my personal Mac computer and this week trying out the interface on my work PC.
 I don't want to cause confusion, but I think it's somewhat important to be comfortable in both systems.

+I just had a mini panic, but I think it may be the first time that I've been there which might mean I'm not "getting in the weeds" enough.
+When I was pushing my journal for this week to GitHub, I got a message that the command couldn't be completed because the directories did not match.
+It turns out that I had added my Call for Programmers on GitHub and hadn't used the command line to create a new file.
+I guess that was a bit silly of me, but since I hadn't merged the two, there was a discrepancy.
+In my attempt to resolve this, I was directed to stack overflow where I was able to do a git pull and then made the proper updates.
+However, this changed what my command line looked like and I couldn't find the templates file for a few minutes and I panicked!
+After a few minutes of panicking and trying to locate the file using the GUI, I saw that it was still there and went back to the command line and took a closer look.
+Turns out it was still there.
+Glad I didn't ruin it all and now on to another commit.

 ## Week Nine (4/3 to 4/9)